-The Loch Ness Monster is a prehistoric creature thought to inhabit the Loch Ness in the Scottish Highlands.
+The Loch Ness Monster is claimed to be a prehistoric creature that inhabits the Loch Ness in the Scottish Highlands.
 As lake monsters go, Scotland has tales of a fair few, with Nessie gaining the most popularity of all on the back of anecdotal evidence.

 Nessie first hit the headlines in 1933 when a story was published in the Inverness Courier.
 The report quoted a Londoner who had visited a few weeks earlier as seeing: "a most extraordinary form of animal... the nearest approach to a dragon or pre-historic animal that I have ever seen in my life."

 After that, more sightings were reported and this unexplained phenomena hit international headlines.
 That same year, one motorcyclist claimed to nearly hit Nessie late one night as it lumbered across the road and slid back into the loch.
 Soon, apparent photos of the Loch Ness Monster were published.